 Many prospective and even current students have this notion that law school is extremely difficult, boring and stressful.
 But this is not the case at all.
 Your university life is dependent on how you approach things.

 Don’t fully rely on other people’s experiences, but rather go out, make your own experiences and judge them on your own.
 At the end of the day, if you truly feel that law school isn’t the right fit for you, then that’s alright too because you’re learning about yourself!

-While you may not know much about building a CV at the start of term, go learn more about it from your university’s careers service or find templates online.
+While you may not know much about building a training contract CV at the start of term, go learn more about it from your university’s careers service or find templates online.
 You should probably have a CV by November, as that’s when opportunities start to become available.

 After building it, ask your friends or seniors for advice.
 Your CV shouldn’t just be about the positions that you have taken on, but it should also detail the skills that you have learnt, be it communication skills, organisation skills, or even leadership skills.

 Remember that CVs aren’t set in stone and should always be revised and updated with new activities.

 This might be one of the most useful tips that I’ve learnt in university.
 University is full of choices and opportunities, and it is up to you be take advantage of them.